tc39/notes/es7/2015-11/nov-18.md

 #### Conclusion/Resolution

 - any stage 1 or above proposal repos must be transferred to the TC39 org, as a stage 1 entry requirement

-## JEFMO: trailing commas
+## Trailing commas in function parameter lists

+(Jeff Morrison)

 JM: stage 3?